Alfred Lilienthal: Foreign policy career

 In 1945 he was consultant to the U.S. delegation to the United Nations Conference on International Organization at San Francisco.
 He used this knowledge of the inner workings of the U.N. in his later critical writings on the formation of the state of Israel.
-From 1947-52 he was counsel to the Washington Chapter of the anti-Zionist American Council for Judaism.
+From 1947 to 1952 he was counsel to the Washington Chapter of the anti-Zionist American Council for Judaism.

 Israel criticism and related controversies

 Lilienthal first came to prominence in the early 1950s as a Jewish critic of Zionism and Israel.
 When Reader's Digest hosted a debate on the Zionist movement, his article "Israel's Flag is Not Mine" warned against charges of dual loyalty that American Jews might receive as a result of Zionism.
 The specter of the Holocaust also loomed large among Zionists of the time, but Lilienthal wrote this article with an eye toward the Cold War.
 Anti-Communism was then at its height and Israel's socialist politics, for better or worse, may have been one implied object of his criticism.
 The publication of the Digest article led to an irreparable split with Herman Wouk, who privately condemned Lilienthal for making his criticism of the Zionist movement public.